tsolakoua/cruxnotes/docs/contributing.md

 cd crux-notes
 ```

-Create your virtual environment and install the dependences:
+Create your virtual environment and install the dependencies:

 ```
 python3 -m venv venv